-CCM Partners, LP d/b/a Shelton Capital Management serves as Investment Advisor (the "Advisor") to the funds of the Trust.
+CCM Partners, LP d/b/a Shelton Capital Management serves as Investment Advisor (the "Advisor") to each Fund.

 Fundamental Investment Objectives and Policies of the Funds

 The fundamental investment objectives and investment policies of the Funds are set forth in the current Prospectus of the Funds.
 The following information supplements the information contained in the Prospectus, and each Fund will pursue its investment objective by following the principal investment strategies set out in the Prospectus.
 Certain Funds may also invest in the following types of assets and/or employ the following investment techniques, as indicated below.